-These waterbodies are too small (in terms of catchment area) to be classified as main stem waterbodies by SEPA under the WFD.
+This waterbody is too small (in terms of catchment area) to be classified as a main stem waterbody by SEPA under the WFD.

-A search of the SEPA's Flood Map online mapping tool records that one small area of the A1 mainline within the scheme extents is at a low risk of surface water flooding, where a small tributary of Eye Water is culverted beneath the scheme extents (i.e., each year this area has a 0.1% chance of surface water flooding).
+A search of the SEPA's Flood Map online mapping tool records that one small area of Crossroads Roundabout within the scheme extents is at a medium risk of surface water flooding (i.e., each year this area has a 0.5% chance of flooding).

-A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Eyemouth' groundwater, which has been classified as 'Good'.
+A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Burntisland' groundwater which has been classified as 'Good' and the 'Dunfermline and Kirkcaldy' groundwater which has been classified as 'Poor'.